 The house on the NW corner of Adams Street and 30th Avenue used to feature Christmas attire on its metal lawn bison.
-So far in 2014 this is not the case, but I'll be watching for it.
+So far in 2014 this is not the case.

 Going west to 30th and Monroe St. you'll also find this highly color saturated home at 3001 North Monroe.
 In addition to lots of LED lights, they've chosen to use their house as a canvas for colored floodlights and have "Glory to God" and "Peace on Earth" signs."
 There's also a manger scene that faces 30th Avenue.

 Go north up Monroe to continue your tour.

 As you pass Monterey Place on the west side of Monroe, you'll see that the Wesley Towers retirement complex down the street at 700 Monterey Place features stars facing four directions, horizontal architectural lights and a pole tree.
 This is also a small theme neighborhood at some homes in the vicinity have smaller pole trees.

 Now go north on Monroe.